dkutin/neural-information-retrieval/README.md

 #### Discussion (Compared to Assignment 1)

-The scores for `MAP` and `P@10` for Assignment 1 we achieved were `0.1679` & `0.1833` respectively, compared to `0.1970` & `0.2735` for the InferSent implementation -- A signification improvement.
+The scores for `MAP` and `P@10` for Assignment 1 we achieved were `0.1679` & `0.1833` respectively, compared to `0.1970` & `0.2735` for the InferSent implementation -- A significant improvement.

 InferSent uses a pre-trained model of 300 feature dimensions, allowing for better classification of each document for the query, which we suspect is the reason for our improved scores.
-Using the `numpy` library, we're also able to take the Cosine Similarity more efficiently and effectively across these 300 feature dimensions for each embedded query and document.
-We were able to see an increase in performance when using GPU processing (Taking ~2.3 minutes to rank & retrieve all documents), even having to calculate the dot product between 2 vectors of dimension 300, over 2.5 million times.
+Using the `numpy` library, we're able to take the Cosine Similarity more effectively using each query and document's feature dimensions.
+We were able to see an increase in performance when using GPU processing (Taking ~2.3 minutes to rank & retrieve all documents), even having to calculate the dot product between 2 vectors of dimension 300, over 2.5 million times (50 queries * 50k documents).

-We also saw an increase in similarity scores between query and document vectors, with an average confidence of the top 5 queries hovering at `0.9` similarity score, and the lowest being no lower than `0.5`, compared to our Assignment 1 implementation which had provided no consistency in similarity scores often ranging from `0.1` - `0.99` throughout the top 1000 documents.
-This can be attributed to our improvement in `P@10` and `MAP`.
+We saw an increase in similarity scores between the query and document vectors, seeing some high similarity scores (`0.82` avg. score top result), and the lowest being no lower than `0.5`.
+Compared to our Assignment 1 implementation, we had limited consistency in similarity scores, and fewer feature dimensions using just word similarity using the sent2vec implementation.
+These improvements on similarity scores can also be attributed to our improvement in `P@10` and `MAP`.

 #### Algorithms and Datastructures